umbra-ecosystem/de/README.md

 ### 3. Run Tasks

-Execute defined tasks from anywhere in your project:
+Execute defined tasks from anywhere in your project.
+If a task is not found in the project, `de` will attempt to run a workspace task with the same name.

 ```bash
 de run test